hadizh20/ResearchProj_MyelinSheathWaveguides/SimulationMonitorData/GeneratingFigures/TransmissionPlots/README.txt

-This folder contains the transmission plots generated using the monitor data.
+This folder contains the transmission plot generated using the monitor data.